vatpac-technology/sops/docs/controller-skills/military.md

     This makes surrounding controllers aware of your presence, and reminds them to [activate the necessary SUAs](../sua/#activating-sua) in their client.

-### Military Danger Areas
+### Military Operating Areas
-Military operating areas are a subset of [danger areas](../sua/#danger-areas) which are established to facilitate a range of military operations.
+Military Operating Areas (MOA) are a subset of [danger areas](../sua/#danger-areas) which have been established to facilitate a range of military operations.
 They are labelled with the **M** prefix (e.g. M550, which makes up part of the military airspace offshore from YWLM).
-Inside Australian territory, approval *is* required to enter an MOA.
+Inside Australian territory aircraft require permission to enter an activated MOA, and civil aircraft are generally rerouted to avoid transiting the area.

-On VATSIM, MOAs are generally assumed to be deactivated unless being actively used for a military exercise or other purpose.
-ATC (when online) will generally try to reroute civil aircraft around these activities or will otherwise organise a transit clearance from the station responsible for the airspace.

-## ATC Activated Military Airspace
+MOAs are considered to be deactivated by default, until activated by [NOTAM](../sua/#activation-by-notam) or as an [ad-hoc](../sua/#ad-hoc-activations) upon a pilot request.

 ## Common Military Aircraft Types
 The ICAOs for many common military aircraft may be unfamiliar to controllers used to civilian operations.
 Below is a list of some military types that you may encounter in VATPAC airspace.